 It would be impossible to use a normal protector made for a POTS line at a power station since there could be 500VAC induced onto that pair from outside.
 The 500V would never get into the building if there was a 270V protector on the pair - because the line would always be shorted to ground by the 500V on it.

-Click HERE to see our Grounding Tech Bulletin , which explains why what looks like a good ground could be almost no ground at all, see our Electrical Grounding Tech Bulletin.
+For more information on proper grounding, including why what looks like a good ground could be almost no ground at all, see our Electrical Grounding Tech Bulletin.